TtheBC01/Cloud-in-a-Box/README.md

 When you create a new tunnel in the dashboard, it will give you a tunnel token (a long string).
 Put the tunnel token in the `.env` file as the value saved in the `TUNNEL_TOKEN` environment variable.
-Now, use the docker-compose file to spin up a 2-service stack consisting of the browser-ide container and a public Argo Tunnel:
+Now, use the `docker-compose.yml` file to spin up a 2-service stack consisting of the browser-ide container and a public Argo Tunnel:

 ```